bashar95/sdlFun/README.md

 #Get sdlFun
 git clone https://github.com/wiseoldman95/sdlFun.git

-#You're finished!
-To test if it's working:
+#Compile the demo:
-cd <YourSdlFun directory>/src
+cd <YourSdlFun directory>/<c or cpp>
-./compileAndRun.sh

-#This will run the demo found at `minimal.c`
+make
+#If all works will, you should get a new file `sdlfun.out`

+#Run the demo:
+/.sdlfun.out

-#Feel free to play around with minimal.c and then execute `compileAndRun.sh` again.
+#Feel free to play around with minimal.c and then execute `make` again.
 #Have fun!
 ```